Technology

 Cooll’s patented technology results in a number of important benefits compared to similar techniques:

-1. Reduction of 30-50% of the required energy and associated CO2 emissions, compared to traditional gas-fired heating technologies.
-CO2 emissions are also lower than with electric heat pumps, especially as long as the coal-fired power stations in the Netherlands are not closed down.
+Compared to traditional gas-fired heating technologies.
+CO2 emissions are lower than with electric heat pumps, especially as long as coal-fired power stations keep operating.
 More information can be found here.

-1. The technology can form the heart of an air-to-water gas heat pump, a possible successor to the condensing boiler in existing construction in the short term:
+3. Forms the heart of an air-to-water gas heat pump, a possible successor to the condensing boiler in existing construction in the short term

-c.
-The Super Hybrid can be connected to traditional high-temperature (HT) radiators without significant loss of efficiency
+• The Super Hybrid can be connected to traditional high-temperature (HT) radiators without significant loss of efficiency.

 Applications

-The technology can be used with different fuels, heat sources and delivery systems..
+Our thermally driven heat pump technology can be used with different fuels, heat sources and delivery systems.

 Fuel